 - Take the best photo possible.
 While exact time and place is ideal, contributing photographs that are close in time, date, and location are still useful.
 Moreover, this data will improve the next repeat photographers photo.

 - Make observations on Repeat Photo Data Sheet: What time and location do you estimate of the historic photograph?
 What flora species can you positively identify?
 Record the identifying traits.
 How deep is the snow pack?
 How large are the crevasses and bergschrunds?
 Is there evidence of fire?

 On returning home:

-- Send us an email at firstname.lastname@example.org or email@example.com your photo as an attachment.
+- Send your photo as an attachment to firstname.lastname@example.org.

 - Post your photos on our Facebook Page!